turingschool/front-end-curriculum/lessons/module-1/js-object-literals.md

 Return to the repl you created with your object.

-Practice using dot notation to access each value on your order object.
+Practice using dot notation to access each value on your `you` object.
 </section>

 <section class="call-to-action">